personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 ## Precomputing point multiples

-The original 0xPARC code uses a clever optimization to speed up their `PrivToPub` subroutine, which multiples the generator point $G$ by a scalar $a$.
-Because $G$ is known in advance, we can store _precomputed multiples_ of $G$ directly in the circuit to reduce the number of operations in `PrivToPub`.
+The original 0xPARC code uses a clever optimization to speed up the `PrivToPub` subroutine, which multiples the generator point $G$ by a scalar $a$.
+Because $G$ is known in advance, the code stores _precomputed multiples_ of $G$ directly in the circuit to reduce the number of operations in `PrivToPub`.

-With the above rearrangement of the verification equation, we can do the same thing for $T$ to speed up the `SecpMultiply` between $s$ and $T$!
+As $T$ is revealed publicly in our rearranged equation, we should be able to do the same technique on $T$ to speed up the `SecpMultiply` between $s$ and $T$!
 However, because $T$ changes for every proof, we need to compute these inputs on the fly and pass them in as public inputs.
 Using the notation of the [0xPARC code](https://0xparc.org/blog/zk-ecdsa-2#:~:text=In%20our%20implementation), we determined a `stride` of 8 was most efficient, meaning we compute $(2^{8i} * j) * T$ for all $i \in [0, 31], j \in [0,255]$.
 Precomputing these multiples directly in JS is very slow, so we rewrote the cache computation in Rust and [compiled to WASM](https://github.com/personaelabs/efficient-zk-ecdsa-wasm) to majorly reduce the overhead when proving in browser.

 This cache of points means we can skip a number of costly operations in normal `SecpMultiply`, bringing our total constraints to 163,239.
 This is a more than **9x** drop from the original circuit!
-The full logic is
+The full method is:

 - Public inputs: $U$ and precomputed $T$ multiples
 - Private inputs: $s$, $Qa$
-- Checks
+- Logic
-  - Using zkSNARK
+  - Inside zkSNARK circuit
     $$
     s * T + U = Qa
     $$